projectgrr01/project01/README.md

 3. Install *dependencies* (Run command `npm install`)
 4. if not already installed, run npm install --unsafe-perm node-sass
 5. `npm install -g pm2`		//This we are using to run and monitor the node server process
-6. `npm run buid:prod`		//Build for SEO and Bot compatible angular site
+6. `npm run build:prod`		//Build for SEO and Bot compatible angular site
 7. `pm2 start local.js --name "gifkaro-node-service"`		//This is equivalent to "npm run server" with added advantages

 ## To update build on server
 1. `Git pull`
-2. `npm run buid:prod`
+2. `npm run build:prod`
 3. `pm2 restart gifkaro-node-service`